A student has approached me with feedback about our course, how do I proceed?

 How can I make sure that my fellow students know who their Course Rep is?

 Visibility is key as a Course Rep!
 Gathering student feedback becomes a lot easier when your fellow students know your face and your role.
 We recommend doing lecture shout-outs, displaying a poster with your name, photo and email, and making use of social media.
-The Rep Toolkit on the Union's Voice Zone page has a poster template you can adapt and add your photo to, and display in communal areas.
+You shoud also actively post on your MySurrey Voice discussion board so that students know you are their Course Rep.

 What if I or other students have an issue that needs to be taken higher in the University?

-Rep Assemblies are a great chance for Course Reps to pose wider issues to senior University staff, and to let them know which issues matter to students.
-If you don't want to raise your concerns at Assembly, you can get in contact with your VP Voice.
-You can email in at firstname.lastname@example.org, or visit the Sabb office in the Union to have a discussion about how to tackle your issue.
+Student Voice Forums are a great chance for Course Reps to pose wider issues to senior University staff, and to let them know which issues matter to students.
+If you don't want to raise your concerns personally, you can get in contact with your VP Voice.
+You can email in at email@example.com.

 How do I make sure I'm presenting my feedback efficiently at an SSLC or Board of Studies?

 We want the students voice to be taken seriously, and delivering the opinions of your fellow students in a professional and polite way is a good step to making sure this happens.
 We recommend you follow the

-What if my cohort does have issues or criticisms with an individual lecturer or staff member?
+What if my cohort does have issues or criticisms relating to an individual lecturer or staff member?

-It's important that student opinions are still heard even if the topic means you need to strongly consider how you present the feedback to the University.
+However, it's also vitally important that student opinions are still heard even if the topic means you need to strongly consider how you present the feedback to the University.
 Often, a departmental meeting will not be the right place for this kind of feedback, so if you or your fellow students have concerns about an individual member of staff, then make an appointment to talk to either your Module Leader or Programme Leader about the situation.
 This will ensure that your concerns are heard, but in a more diplomatic way than broadcasting them at an SSLC or across your MySurrey Voice discussion boards.